Socivo/ember-cli-deploy-aws-codedeploy/README.md

 Default pattern: `**/*.{js,css,png,gif,ico,jpg,map,xml,txt,svg,swf,eot,ttf,woff,woff2,yml,html,htm}`

 #### basePackageName:
-By default, the plugin will create an archive called 'pgk.name-pkg.version-githubRevisionKey-currentTimeStamp'.
+By default, the plugin will create an archive called `pkg.name-pkg.version-githubRevisionKey-currentTimeStamp`.
 The plugin reads `pkg.name` and `pkg.version` from `package.json` in your project and reads GitHub revision key using [ember-cli-deploy-revision-data](https://github.com/ember-cli-deploy/ember-cli-deploy-revision-data) plugin.

 #### archiveType:
 The format of the archive file that will be created and uploaded to S3 bucket.
 Supported options are 'zip' and 'tar'.

 Default: 'zip'

 #### archiveTempDirectory:
 The temporary directory where the archive will be created.
-Default value is 'aws-deploy' in project root.
+Default value is 'tmp' in project root.

 #### distDir:
 The root directory where the files matching filePattern will be searched for.
 By default, this option will use the distDir property of the deployment context, provided by [ember-cli-deploy-build](https://github.com/ember-cli-deploy/ember-cli-deploy-build).